JayKickliter/IPPDSP.jl/README.md

 ### Note for OS X Users ###

 OS X dynamic libraries have their own paths, and the paths of their dependencies, hard-coded in the file.
-And for some reason IPP dylibs have their set relative to the library folder.
+For some reason, IPP dylibs have their set relative to the library folder.
 So if you were to launch the Julia process from anywhere other than IPP's `lib` folder, **IPPDSP** will not work.
-There are three workaround:
+There are three workarounds:

 * Launch Julia from `/opt/intel/ipp/lib`
 * Launch Julia, then run the command `cd("/opt/intel/ipp/lib")`